-We will do this work in what I hope is a return to campus after over a year of physical and social distance.
-Public health restrictions will continue in some form, and much of our lives will continue to be online and at a distance.
-Our seminar will begin in a zoom space, and I plan to start meeting in person in October.
-One-on-one meetings with me will happen online, and we will communicate over email and through Quercus.
-This a ranging set of learning conditions, and they bring some challenges, including taking special care to get to know one another, engage thoughtfully with one another's ideas, and respect that some of us work from home, without a reliably private or quiet workspace, and in the company of family members who require our attention and care.
-Many of us will feel the strain of long months of restrictions on our movement and time.
-Many of us will contend with an ongoing vulnerability to infection and the lingering consequences of social and physical distancing.
+We do this work in what I hope will soon be the wake of a pandemic.
+Public health restrictions may resume in some form, and much of our lives will continue to be online and at a distance.
+Our seminar will meet in person.
+One-on-one meetings with me will likely happen online, and we will communicate over email and through Quercus.
+This a ranging set of learning conditions, and they bring some challenges, including taking special care to get to know one another, engage thoughtfully with one another's ideas, and respect that some of us work from home in the company of family members who require our attention and care.
+Some of us will feel the strain of long months of restrictions on our movement and time.
+Still others will contend with an ongoing vulnerability to infection and the lingering consequences of social and physical distancing.

-We have a chance to think and learn together, even during difficult circumstances.
-We can support one another's progress as students and researchers, and we can show up, as best we can, every Tuesday to discuss deeply important methodological and sociological ideas with people who share our commitment to intellectual exploration.
+We have a chance to think and learn together, even during challenging circumstances.
+We can support one another's progress as students and researchers, and we can show up, as best we can, every Wednesday to discuss deeply important methodological and sociological ideas with people who share our commitment to intellectual exploration.
 Finally, we can be gentle with ourselves and one another if some days prove difficult.
 This is my vision for this seminar.
 Please let me know what support I can offer as we strive to work with one another respectfully and creatively.